Fluffy9/Dataverse-BasicAPI-Akash/README.md

 ```

 The registry contract needs to be informed of your provider before it can be used.
 Using the private key from your deploy.yaml file, call `setOracle(true)` function on the [registry contract](https://github.com/Fluffy9/Dataverse/wiki/Contract-Addresses).

+# Near Instructions

+Put your private key in the basicAPINear.js file.
+DO NOT push to dockerhub and DO NOT deploy to Akash network.

+Run locally or on a secure server with command `docker build -f Dockerfile.near . -t basic-near-api` to build and `docker run -d --name basic-api-near --restart always basic-api-near`

+It's important to include the --restart flag because this will ensure the whole thing is restarted in the case of the websocket connection closing or any errors